NehaDadhich/nehasFoodWorld/recipes/tomato-dal.md

 - Add the curry leaves, crushed ginger and chopped garlic.
 - Sauté till the raw smell of ginger and garlic is gone.
 - Add the tomatoes and cook for 4 to 5 minutes.
-- Add turmeric powder, red chilly powder and cook for 2 to 3 minutes.
+- Add turmeric powder, red chilli powder and cook for 2 to 3 minutes.
 - Add the cooked dal and 0.5 cups of water.
 - Add salt to taste and cook for five minutes.
 - Garnish with chopped coriander.